Aboriginal History – Why Koori History?

 Much of what you will find on the site comes from the authors own experiences, knowledge, and ongoing research.
 Living and breathing Koori culture, having ties to many of the most pivotal figures in both Aboriginal and Australian political history, whilst being engaged with history on a daily basis, learning from Elders and community members.
 These are some of the driving forces behind the production of Koori History as a website.

 Whilst Koori History is intended to be a constantly updated, growing resource, please keep in mind that it is a labour of passion, primarily managed by one author.
-In addition to running this website, I also teach Aboriginal culture and history full-time, have a family which includes three small children, and am also a practicing artist.
+In addition to running this website, I also teach Aboriginal culture and history full-time, have a family, and am also a practicing artist.
 As useful as I hope Koori History might be, it is but one resource, and should be examined in tandem with the other fine Aboriginal owned and managed education resources that are already available.
 Should you be looking specifically for a strong grounding in Aboriginal or Koori political history, then Dr. Gary Foley’s Kooriweb.org should be your first port of call.
 If you’re interested in learning about other aspects of Aboriginal/Koori culture, then your best option is to get off the internet, meet the community, and have a yarn!
 There are many Koori operated cultural experiences, education programs and associated resources available.
 These organisations and individuals need your support just as much as you might need theirs!

 There are many resources available online that are operated by non-Indigenous people who have learnt a great deal about Aboriginal people and our cultures, but please be mindful of where that knowledge originates, particularly when noting that a number of such enterprises are commercial in nature, and are cashing in on 65,000 years of history, culture and experiences, with nothing returned to the communities from which that knowledge originally came from.